TartanLlama/actions-eleventy/README.md

   uses: TartanLlama/actions-eleventy@v1.3
   with:
     args: --output _dist
-    build_task: build # This will do - npm run build script in package.json
     install_dependencies: true
+    npm_script: build # This will do - npm run build script in package.json
 ```